ChristofSchwarz/qseok_oidc_helm/README.md

 # Helm Chart for the Single-Signon Passthru ODIC
 helm name: oidc_passthrough

-Project by **Jacob Vinzent** and **Christof Schwarz**
+Innovation Project by **Jacob Vinzent** and **Christof Schwarz** (Nov-Dec 2019)

-This helm starts a pseudo oidc provider for Qlik Sense Enterprise on Kubernetes (QSEoK) which enables a single-sign on possibility using a JWT token.
+This helm starts a special oidc provider for Qlik Sense Enterprise on Kubernetes (QSEoK) which enables a single-sign on possibility using a JWT token.

 ## How to install